Children and Youth At-Risk Table (CHART)

 - Members of CHART determine best service to support individual.

 - Lead agency coordinates delivery of supports and services.

-Access to CHART is through SAFE partners.
-For more information about CHART contact firstname.lastname@example.org.
+Access to CHART can be made through one of the partner agencies listed below.
+For more information about CHART contact email@example.com.
 All communications are kept confidential.

 - Alexandra Neighbourhood House